idoerg/authorator/README.md

  * Implement ASCII output
  * Different name formats for writing: right now it's first name first only.
 Would like to enable last name first, initials, etc.
+ * Use ORCID ID as input, and use the ORCID API to get the author information